Constraining the Nuclear Equation of State from Rotating Neutron Stars: Direct Problem

 \section{Direct Problem}

 In this section we outline the different aspects of the direct problem.
-We start with the EOS in Sec.~\ref{direct_problem_eos}, discuss the computation of neutron star models in Sec.~\ref{direct_proble_models}, introduce the slowly rotating framework in Sec.~\ref{slowly_rotating_framework} and outline the structure of our data base in Sec.~\ref{direct_proble_data}.
+We start with the EOS in Sec.~\ref{direct_problem_eos}, discuss the computation of neutron star models in Sec.~\ref{direct_proble_models}, introduce the slowly rotating framework in Sec.~\ref{slowly_rotating_framework} and outline the structure of our database in Sec.~\ref{direct_proble_data}.